kubernetes-sigs/sig-windows-tools/guides/guide-for-adding-windows-node.md

 You can use Kubernetes to run a mixture of Linux and Windows nodes, so you can mix Pods that run on Linux on with Pods that run on Windows.
 This is a guide on how to register Windows nodes to your cluster.

-## Warning

-> The instructions and scripts in the directory DO NOT configure a CNI solution for Windows nodes running containerd.
-There is a work-in-progress PR to assist in this at https://github.com/kubernetes-sigs/sig-windows-tools/pull/239

 ## Before you begin

 Your Kubernetes server must be at or later than version 1.22.
 To check the version, enter `kubectl version`.